dhellmann/pymotw-3/source/configparser/index.rst

-:func:`read` returns a list containing the names of the files successfully loaded, so the program can discover which configuration files are missing and decide whether to ignore them.
+:func:`read` returns a list containing the names of the files successfully loaded, so the program can discover which configuration files are missing and decide whether to ignore them or treat the condition as an error.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'configparser_read_many.py', line_break_mode='fill'))